Meet the New and Improved Silicone Paint Blade!

 Josie explains this in detail in the short clip below.

-Yes, Josie has dark locks in this viddy – it was filmed when we were developing the new IOD Silicone Paint Blade we’re revealing today. 😁
+Yes, Josie has dark locks in this viddy – it was filmed when we were developing the original IOD Silicone Paint Blade. 😁

 How to use the IOD Silicone Paint Blade – The Basics